aunonno2024/aunonno2024/README.md

 ## My Work
 Here's a glimpse of the projects I've been working on:

-- **PMOS-Installer**: "A simple GUI (Graphical User Interface) tool to install PostmarketOS on PostmarketOS supported devices.
+- **PMOS-Installer**: "A simple GUI (Graphical User Interface) tool to install PostmarketOS on PostmarketOS supported devices."

 ## Let's Connect
 Feel free to connect with me on: